DE{CODE}: New Features for Headless WordPress

 For our custom piece of content, though, we need a new model.
 So I’ll go ahead and create a new model by clicking this button here.
 So I’ll call this photo.
 And for a plural name, we’ll just put an S on the end and call it photos.
 This auto-generated API identifier– here, this ID– I’m OK with.
 Photo looks good to me.
 For API visibility, this one we want to make sure to click public, since we want to be able to query for this data via GraphQL.
 For our model icon, maybe something like a camera would be appropriate for photos.
 And now I’ll click Create.

 So just like that, our photos content model has been created.
 So at this point, it says choose your first field for the content model.
-And as of this recording, these are the field types supported by Atlas Content Modeler.
+And as of this recording, these are the field types supported by Headless WordPress Content Modeler.
 For the photos that we want to feature on this site, let’s use a couple of these.

 Let’s say we’re going to give each of our photos a title.
 So I’ll say Title, and then call it Photo Title as the API identifier.
 And that’s how it’s going to be available in the GraphQL schema.
 That’s what that’s for.
 And we’ll say we want to use this as the entry title.
 And single line text is fine.
 So go ahead and click Create.